Oracle DBMS_ADR

 Returns the complete path of the log directory in the RDBMS ADR home dbms_adr.get_log_location RETURN VARCHAR2;

-SELECT dbms_adr.get_log_location
+SELECT dbms_adr.get_log_location;

 GET_LOG_LOCATION